Exhibition: “Saving Graces”- Conserving Ireland’s Architecture (2000-2020)

 Posted by IGS

-This exhibition will remained closed until late October, in accordance with government guidelines.
+This exhibition has reopened, in accordance with government guidelines.

 Daniel O'Connell Room, City Assembly House, 58 South William Street, Dublin 2